OctopusDeploy/blog/blog/2020-05/raspberrypi-cluster/index.md

  -
 ---

 Like everyone else, we were told to stay home as this Covid-19 crisis unfolds.
-Seeing as how I was going to be stuck at home, I figured I'd do something constructive with my time ... along with a fair amount of gaming ;)  I'd always wanted to create a cluster, but my other half didn't like the idea of having yet even more computers around the house (we're already at ~2:1 ratio of computers to people).
-I'd read about people having great success with running the new Raspberry Pi 4 in a cluster with Docker Swarm.
+Seeing as how I was going to be stuck at home, I figured I'd do something constructive with my time ... along with a fair amount of gaming ;)  I'd always wanted to create a cluster, but my other half didn't like the idea of having yet even more computers around the house (we're already over ~2:1 ratio of computers to people and there's four of us).
+I'd read about people having great success running the new Raspberry Pi 4 in a cluster with Docker Swarm.
 Since the Raspberry Pi is tiny and consumes very little power, the Better half agreed, albeit reluctantly (love you, sweetie!)
 Here are some of my experiences.

 ## Parts
 No article about projects such as this would be complete without a parts list :)